takos22/baguette/docs/user_guide/middlewares.rst

 Middlewares
 ===========

-A middleware adds a behaviour to every request, they goes between the app and the handler.
+A middleware adds a behaviour to every request, they go between the app and the handler.
 You can use the included middlewares or create your own.

 Create your own middleware